-23.2 Revocation must be made by the body responsible for the decision cl.
-32 (2)4 Schedule 7, LGA 2002.
+23.2 Revocation must be made by body responsible for the decision

-If a resolution is made under delegated authority by a committee, subcommittee or subordinate decision-making body, or a local or community board, only that body may revoke or amend the resolution, assuming the resolution is legally made.
+If a resolution is made under delegated authority by a committee only that body may revoke or amend the resolution, assuming the resolution is legally made.

 This provision does not prevent the body that made the delegation from removing or amending a delegation given to a subordinate body or local board or community board.